-A collection account will do the most damage to your credit score next to bankruptcy, according to Experian, a credit reporting agency.
+A collection account will do the most damage to your credit score next to bankruptcy.
 If you have a collection account, it means you didn't honor the terms of your credit arrangement, even if you paid it off later.
 Part of the reason collection accounts are so damaging is that accounts don't get to the collection stage unless you have already been seriously delinquent.
 It's one thing to miss a payment or two, but to get an account to collections it generally means you have missed at least three to six months of payments.

 Paid Off Collections

-According to Experian, even paying off a collection account isn't likely to help your credit score much.
+According to Experian, whether paying off your outstanding debts will improve your credit score or not depends on a variety of factors.
 The fact remains that even if you later made good on your debt, you have already shown an inability to meet your credit obligations on time.
 However, getting an apartment isn't always about your actual credit score.
 Even if a landlord pulls your credit report and sees your collection account, you can point out how you did make good on your payments.
 This might hold some weight with the landlord as he is evaluating your apartment application.

 Collection accounts stay on your credit report for seven years.
 The more time that passes since your account went into collections, the less effect it will have on your credit score.
 If your collection account is about to drop off your credit report, you might want to wait until it does to apply for an apartment.
 Otherwise, you can emphasize to the landlord how the collection account is ancient history.